Published on

 Pippa Shawley 08:24

 So Danielle, we are talking during New York climate week, and we're talking two months ahead of the election.
-As John mentioned, we have a lot of listeners in the US.
+As Jon mentioned, we have a lot of listeners in the US.
 So if people want to get involved in this transition to a circular economy, what should they be looking out for?
 What are some steps they can take.

 Danielle Holly 08:41

 So one thing is to follow our work.
 We have a North America newsletter that provides an overview of what's happening in North America in the circular economy.
 But beyond that, my call to the folks that are listening in the US is to look for the circular economy in your day to day life and jobs.
 Because what is, we often talk about the circular economy as this new concept that we're pushing or building visibility for that that's anchoring and taking hold.
 But the reality is, is that it already exists in so many ways and in so many parts of our life and it remains unnamed, and the more that we can pull out the value of those practices that are already part of our day to day life, in work and at home, the more that we'll be able to really make the circular economy a full systemic reality for us.
 Right now, we talk about it in what I call the ivory towers of the big cities, but there's a strong case for economic prosperity, both on the coast and in the heartlands in the States.
-It's really something that transcends political divisiveness, and I think that, to John's point, is part of why we've been slower in.
-Us to really realize the circular economies, because we have divisiveness and a backlash against all things environmental, social and governance, that really is a misnomer and a misunderstanding of the concepts and the practices that are underneath.
+It's really something that transcends political divisiveness, and I think that, to Jon's point, is part of why we've been slower in us to really realize the circular economies, because we have divisiveness and a backlash against all things environmental, social and governance, that really is a misnomer and a misunderstanding of the concepts and the practices that are underneath.

 Pippa Shawley 10:15